 Understanding Horse Gaits

 Understanding horse gaits is essential in horsemanship.
-Gaits represent a horse's various movements and speeds, involving the coordination of the hind legs and forelegs.
-To truly grasp horse locomotion and training, it is crucial to discuss horse gaits, including the three-beat gait of the canter.
+Gaits represent a horse’s various movements and speeds, involving the coordination of the hind legs and forelegs.
+The concept of different gaits highlights the diversity of a horse's movement, reflecting rhythmic, biomechanical, and genetic differences among breeds.
+To truly grasp horse locomotion and training, it is crucial to discuss and understand them.

-In addition to these basic gaits, some horse breeds, such as the Tennessee Walking Horse and Icelandic Horse, are known for their unique gaits, like the running walk and tölt.
+In addition to these basic gaits, some horse breeds, such as the Tennessee Walking Horse and Icelandic Horse, are considered "gaited horses" and are known for their unique gaits, like the running walk and tölt.
+The presence and quality of these alternative gaits is linked to the DMRT3 gene, often referred to as the 'gait-keeper' gene.

 Natural vs. Artificial Gaits